Nursing Abbreviations & Terms

 Professionals in this particular nursing specialty study how space travel impacts human response patterns.
 Similar to space medicine, this specialty contributes to knowledge about the nursing care of earthbound patients.

-Sub-acute care nurses are nursing professionals that treat patients who require round the clock - yet short-term - care until they are stabilized.
+Sub-acute care nurses are nursing professionals that treat patients who require round-the-clock – yet short-term – care until they are stabilized.
 Once patients are more stable, they can then be discharged or moved to a lower level of care, such as an assisted-living facility.

 Substance abuse nurses help to regulate treatment for patients addicted to drugs, alcohol, and other substances.
 Their job also entails teaching patients about the dangers of substance abuse and possible treatment options.
-Nurses in the field are trained in both general medicine and mental health since addition is both a mental and physical disorder.
+Nurses in the field are trained in both general medicine and mental health since addiction is both a mental and physical disorder.

 Nursing professionals in this field are sometimes referred to as operating room nurses or perioperative nurses.
-These nurses care for patients before, during and after surgery.
-Medical surgical nurses work alongside surgical teams to make sure that patients are receiving the best possible care, and serve as liaisons between the surgical team and the patients' families.
+These nurses care for patients before, during, and after surgery.
+Medical surgical nurses work alongside surgical teams to make sure that patients are receiving the best possible care, and serve as liaisons between the surgical team and the patient’s families.